-The PhD in Nursing at WVU is a part-time blended program composed of in-person and distance learning components.
+The PhD in Nursing is a part-time blended program composed of in-person and distance learning components.
 Three years of coursework, delivered online during Fall/Spring/Summer, followed by a qualifying examination.
 Students then complete the research and dissertation phase, culminating in a written and oral dissertation defense.

 Rigorously test, generate, and extend knowledge to inform nursing science, practice, and policy.